David-Way/david-way.github.io/content/blog/images-from-noise/images-from-noise.md

 I'm not in classes territory yet but <i>20/20</i> my eyes are not.
 I've had too many birthdays to not be thinking about some form of corrective eye wear in the not too distant future.
 Though I do have a strangely tuned eye for spotting AI generated images.

-I recently stumbled, jet-legged, through an Osaka market strewn along a busy, vibrant and overwhelming street.
+I recently stumbled, jet-legged, through an Osaka market strewn along a busy, vibrant and frankly overwhelming street.
 At least fifty meters ahead, a cluster of hoodies swung low from the front of a building.

 In a street overflowing with color and noise and things forgeign to me, those hoodies stood out.
 I couldn't make out what was on them at first but I was immedeately certain they were covered in AI-generated images.
 My certainty and discomfort grew with each step closer.
 These were some mad and wrectched objects.

 Can the barrier to entry for creativity be too low?
 Is there such a thing as bad art?
-In the context of AI, yeah I guess.
+If we're talking AI, yeah I guess.
 Now there is.
 There was a cruel but useful filter built into the old way images were made.
-People who, I do not count myself among, have developed the skills required produce something had at least the ability to learn something.
-The time and skill investment encouraged the creator to consider if the result would be worth the effort.
+People who, I do not count myself among, have developed the skills required to produce something had at least the ability to learn something.
+The cost of judicially applying time and effort, investing it into a skill, at least encourages the creator to consider if a particular result would be worth their effort.

 Lowering or removing that barrier completely opens a floodgate to people less interested in the craft of creativity and getting better at it or using it to say something, and more interested in commerce.
 With only the aim to create things that should maybe have remained un-created.
 Or are not worth the energy externality cost to the environment even if they are worth the time cost of the prompt writer.